-A franchise model is essential to successful franchising
+A sound franchise model is essential to successful franchising

-In terms of a legal requirement, a franchise model is not needed.
-But, from a practical point of view, it is nearly impossible to succeed without a quality, proven franchise model and system in place.
-And that means one that is well oiled, provable, logical, understandable and successful.
+In terms of legal requirements, a franchise model is not needed.
+But from a practical point of view, it is nearly impossible to succeed without a quality, proven franchise model in place.
+That means a model that is well oiled, proven, logical, and understandable.
 The facts of life in franchising dictate that a franchisor have a franchise model in order to prove that the concept works.

 The central mission of a franchisor is to continuously work their model and system and keep it attractive to its patrons and to new franchises.
 In order to accomplish that goal, a franchise model, or prototype, is essential.

 At the beginning of the franchise cycle you will find a particular concept that has been proven successful by an entrepreneur seeking to grow their business.
-Franchising, although a complex industry, is just one of many methods or channels of distribution.
+Franchising, although a complex industry, is just one of many channels of distribution.
 Therefore, the business owner has several options for expansion other than franchising.
 Affiliate programs, distributorships, or company-owned outlets are alternatives to franchising.
 Each method or channel of distribution requires that the model or concept be proven in order to grow.
-In the case of franchising, the franchisor builds the network by using OPM (other people’s money).
+In the case of franchising, the franchisor builds the network by using OPM (other people’s money) and other people’s time and management.
 Obviously, if people are to invest their money in a business opportunity, they want to witness proof of the it’s viability.
 So, a successful franchise model is a must.

 Franchise model as training unit